 The student, who has passed the entrance assesment of one of the advanced trainings (of CapaCare, German Doctors and Partners in Health), may apply for scholarship if he/she meets the following pre-conditions:

 - Not receiving a governmental salary (non-pin-coded)

-- Prepared to work after graduation in health care settings in rural areas in Sierra Leone during at least 3 years
+- Prepared to work after graduation in health care settings in rural areas in Sierra Leone for at least 3 years

-- Prepared to participate in research projects and ongoing data collection of the advanced training
+- Prepared to work in outreach projects (to gain work experience) as part of the advanced trainings

-An advantage will be to bring in some working experience in a relevant field of medical practice.
+Bringing in some work experience in a relevant field of medical practice is an advantage.

-WNSF will communicate the outcome of the decision to the students.
-CapaCare Sierra Leone will handle the payments procedures.
-She is also involved in the Feedback process of the study results of the students.
+WNSF will communicate the outcome of the decision directly to the students.
+CapaCare Sierra Leone is in charge with the payments to the students and the Feedback of the study results.

 Application procedure, step by step

 1. To start the application, the applicant should register first.
 Open this link to the Registration Form and fill out the questions of the form.
 After completion, save the form on your computer.